How do I attach an EBS volume to an Amazon EC2 Windows instance?

 Note: When you use a device name to attach a volume to an instance, don't use that device name again.
 Amazon EC2 doesn't allow you to use duplicate device names.
 If you use duplicate device names, then the operation fails with the following error:

-For more information, see Device names on Windows instances.
+For more information, see Available device names.

 Related information